 4. Cool itineraries

 You can cover a lot of ground on a river cruise, it seems, both in terms of distance and in terms of interests.
-This Paris and Normandy cruise deals with what I like best: food, and includes half a dozen cooking classes, while ferrying you around plenty of historical sites.
-Organizing an itinerary like this on your own would require a lot more work ahead of time, and more time on the ground to see and do it all.
-Oh and yes, you'd still be on a weaving, swaying bus.
+Some will combine city breaks with historical itineraries, or include foodie delights like cooking classes.
+Doing this all on your own would be a lot more time consuming and yes, you’d still be on a weaving, swaying bus.

 5. Calling all history addicts

-I'm a history buff, and much of Europe's history developed along its waterways, so this is an opportunity to follow in Europe's footsteps and learn about its past.
-This Switzerland and Rhine Cruise, with plenty of (flat) bike trips included, takes you to Trier, Germany's oldest city, and to Boppard, which may have been a Celtic settlement even before the Romans came.
+I’m a history buff, and much of Europe’s history developed along its waterways, so this is an opportunity to follow in Europe’s footsteps and learn about its past.
+Cruises along the Rhine, for example, may include (flat) bike trips while showing you some of the most historic settlements around.

 6. Enjoying my own company